emu-russia/breaks/BreakingNESWiki_DeepL/6502/Readme.md

 # 6502

 The 6502 processor was developed by [MOS](../MOS.md).
-It was based on the architecture of the Motorolla 6800 processor:
+It was based on the architecture of the Motorola 6800 processor:

 |6502|6800|
 |---|---|